elggem/tensorflow_node/README.md

 ## I want to run it!

-Clone the repo, and link package by executing the following from project root:

-    pip install -e .

-To run execute one of the test scripts in `experiments`.
+Clone the repo into your catkin workspace, make it and run

+    rosrun ros_destin daemon.py

 TF summaries are being written to `outputs/summaries`, and they can be inspected via this command: